crossminer/FOCUS/README.md

 We designed and implemented FOCUS as a novel approach to provide developers with API calls and soure code while they are programming.
 The system works on the basis of a context-aware collaborative filtering technique to extract API usages from OSS projects.
 In the TSE submission, we demonstrate the suitability of FOCUS for Android programming by evaluating it on a dataset of 2,600 apps.
 The experimental results demonstrate that our approach outperforms the state-of-the-art approach PAM concerning success rate, accuracy, and execution time.
 More importantly, we show that FOCUS efficiently recommends source code to a method declaration being developed.
 We also find out that there is no subtle relationship between the categories for apps defined in Google Play and their API usages.

-The dataset which consists of 2,600 Android apps is stored in the [following folder](./dataset/TSE).
+The metadata parsed for a dataset consisting of 2,600 Android apps is stored in the [following folder](./dataset/TSE).
+We acknowledge the original data collected from the AndroidTimeMachine [platform](https://androidtimemachine.github.io/).

 ## Repository Structure